wrightkelsey/ptta_haiti/README.md

 1. Overview

-This archive contains all Stata do files and datasets required to replicate estimations reported in tables 1-10, and Appendix tables A1-A24.
+This archive contains all Stata do files required to replicate estimations reported in tables 1-10, and Appendix tables A1-A24.
 Estimation results are output in tex.

 Stata version 14 or later.
 Requires Stata commands available from SSC : estout, pdslasso, ritest